vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-reaction-time-exercise-with-history.md

   several rounds of practice): 248 ms moving average, placing me at the 32.89th percentile.
 I think I'm getting the knack of this more and hope to improve a bit more with practice.

+* 2025-04-23: 238 ms moving average, placing me at the 32.89th
+  percentile.
+There is a lot of variation between plays, and in general I'm a little faster in the morning than the evening, but I do feel like I am experiencing a slight overall improvement at least in the consistency with which I can get good latencies.